Polymer/old-docs-site/polymer.md

 ### Extending other elements

 A {{site.project_title}} element can extend another element by using the `extends` attribute.
-The parent's properties and methods are inherited by the child element, data-bound, and accessible via MDV.
+The parent's properties and methods are inherited by the child element and data-bound.

     <polymer-element name="polymer-cool">
       <!-- UI-less element -->